Skills Utilized: User Research, UX Design, Front-End Web Development, User Testing

 Designer by HangTime was definitely a success in our book, and we continued it by launching the full version of HangTime, including the features to compare class schedules.
 We gained a lot of popularity locally, and HangTime now has over 9,000 users.

 However, due to our personal commitments, and the lack of a revenue stream, we’ve decided to stop working on HangTime for now.
-We do plan on maintaining the site in its current state though, so students can still continue to use it every semester.
-We learned a lot from this experience, and we’re still very proud of what we’ve made.
+Users currently can’t use the site since we also stopped maintaining the website around late 2019.
+We learned a lot from this experience though, and we’re still very proud of what we’ve made.